-Electric transformer consists of two coils made from insulated copper wires wrapped around a closed core of soft iron.
+Electric transformer consists of two coils made from

+insulated copper wires wrapped around a closed core of soft iron.
 Figure 3

 When an alternative current flows in the primary coil for the transformer, this will generate a varied magnetic field inside the iron core.
 This field penetrates the second and the primary coils.
-So the electric transformer considers one of the alternating current devices that is because does not operate on the direct current.
-That is because there is no an induced current generated in the secondary coil, because no change happens in the magnetic field inside the iron core.
+So the electric transformer considers one of the alternating current devices that it does not operate on the direct current.
+There is no an induced current generated in the secondary coil, because no change happens in the magnetic field inside the iron core.

-The coil connected to the source of alternating voltage (the supply of voltage to the transformer) which its turns number of coils is (N_1) is called the primary coil. while the coil which is connected to the load (the system which works on the transformer) which has (N_2) turns number is called the secondary coil.
+The coil connected to the source of alternating voltage (the supply of voltage to the transformer) which its turns number of coils is ( $N_1$ ) is called the primary coil, while the coil which is connected to the load (the system which works on the transformer) which has ( $N_2$ ) turns number is called the secondary coil.

-Since the electric power (P) is equals the result of multiplying voltage (V) with current (I) and is measured by watt i.e.
+Since the electric power ( $P$ ) is equals the result of multiplying voltage ( $V$ ) with current ( $I$ ) and is measured by watt i.e.